christian-post/dataFrames.js/README.md

 let df: DataFrame = new DataFrame(data, colNames);

-// print the whole data frame
+// show the data frame in the console console.log(df.print());
-console.log(df.print());
 ```